hpc-carpentry/hpc-carpentry.github.io/_posts/2020/07/2020-07-22-trainer-training-fall-2020.md

 **Help us spread the word!**

-If you know someone who you think would make a really great Carpentries Instructor Trainer, please be sure they’ve seen this announcement!
+If you know someone who you think would make a really great Carpentries Instructor Trainer, please be sure they have seen this announcement!